dendibakh/perf-book/chapters/13-Optimizing-Multithreaded-Applications/13-3 Core Count Scaling Case Study.md

 On the worker thread timeline (top 8 rows) we have the following markers:

-* 'job0' - 'job25' bars indicate the start and end of a job.
+* `job0`--`job25` bars indicate the start and end of a job.
-* 'ww' (short for "worker wait") bars indicate a period when a worker thread is waiting for a new job.
+* `ww` (short for "worker wait") bars indicate a period when a worker thread is waiting for a new job.
 * Notches below job periods indicate that a thread has just finished compressing a portion of the input block and is signaling to the main thread that the data is available to be partially flushed.

 On the main thread timeline (row 9, TID 913273) we have the following markers:

-* 'p0' - 'p25' boxes indicate periods of preparing a new job.
+* `p0`--`p25` boxes indicate periods of preparing a new job.
 It starts when the main thread starts filling up the input buffer until it is full (but this new job is not necessarily posted on the worker queue immediately).
-* 'fw' (short for "flush wait") markers indicate a period when the main thread waits for the produced data to start flushing it.
+* `fw` (short for "flush wait") markers indicate a period when the main thread waits for the produced data to start flushing it.
 During this time, the main thread is blocked.

 With a quick glance at the image, we can tell that there are many `ww` periods when worker threads are waiting.
 This negatively affects the performance of Zstandard compression.
 Let's progress through the timeline and try to understand what's going on.

 1. First, when worker threads are created, there is no work to do, so they are waiting for the main thread to post a new job.
 2. Then the main thread starts to fill up the input buffers for the worker threads.
-It has prepared jobs 0 to 7 (see bars `p0` - `p7`), which were picked up by worker threads immediately.
+It has prepared jobs 0 to 7 (see bars `p0`--`p7`), which were picked up by worker threads immediately.
 Notice, that the main thread also prepared `job8` (`p8`), but it hasn't posted it in the worker queue yet.
 This is because all workers are still busy.
 3. After the main thread has finished `p8`, it flushed the data already produced by `job0`.
 Notice, that by this time, `job0` has already delivered five portions of compressed data (first five notches below the `job0` bar).
 Now, the main thread enters its first `fw` period and starts to wait for more data from `job0`.
 4. At the timestamp `45ms`, one more chunk of compressed data is produced by `job0`, and the main thread briefly wakes up to flush it, see \circled{1}.
 After that, it goes to sleep again.
 5. `Job3` is the first to finish, but there is a couple of milliseconds delay before TID 913309 picks up the new job, see \circled{2}.
 This happens because `job8` was not posted in the queue by the main thread.
 Luckily, the new portion of compressed data comes from `job0`, so the main thread wakes up, flushes it, and notices that there are idle worker threads.
 So, it posts `job8` to the worker queue and starts preparing the next job (`p9`).